FanDuel Sports Network SoCal: As Prime Ticket

-On April 3, 2006, FSN West 2 rebranded as FSN Prime Ticket (later shortened to simply Prime Ticket), beginning with the Dodgers season opener against the Atlanta Braves at Dodger Stadium.
-The change was primarily made as a response to perception of viewers that Fox Sports West 2 was an inferior network.
-The network adopted a new philosophy to concentrate more on local originally-produced content (such as the documentary series Before the Bigs and In My Own Words, and team-themed Insider shows) and less on supplemental national programming provided by Fox Sports Net.
-FSN West reverted to the Fox Sports West moniker in 2008.
+On April 3, 2006, FSN West 2 was rebranded as FSN Prime Ticket; the rebranding was intended to reduce the perception that FSN West 2 was an inferior network, and also served as an homage to FSN West's original Prime Ticket branding.
+The rebrand came amid an expanded investment into local programs across both channels, including new high school sports programming, and the replacement of the Southern Carolina Sports Report with team-specific post-game shows.

 On June 20, 2011, Commissioner of Baseball Bud Selig rejected a proposed contract extension between the Los Angeles Dodgers and Prime Ticket, citing concerns that the deal was structured in a way that most of the proceeds would end up being assigned to beleaguered Dodgers owner Frank McCourt and not the team's operations.
 Both Fox Sports West and the Dodgers were involved in separate lawsuits over the team's broadcast rights as well as the sale of the club.
 On January 10, 2012, Fox and the Dodgers reached a settlement in court, clearing the way for the sale of the team.
 Fox's exclusive negotiating period with the Dodgers expired on November 30, 2012 – leaving the team open to competing offers.
 In January 2013, Time Warner Cable signed with the Los Angeles Dodgers, establishing a new team-specific channel known as SportsNet LA.

 In 2014, Prime Ticket began broadcasting Arizona Diamondbacks games via Fox Sports Arizona for viewers in the Las Vegas Valley.